DONATE NOW

 OMF Funded Research

-Investing in promising cancer research is the primary path to “See a Cure” and since its founding in 2003, OMF has raised almost two million dollars for OM research.
+Investing in promising cancer research is the primary path to “See a Cure” and since its founding in 2003, OMF has raised nearly $3 million to fund cancer research in addition to patient education and direct patient/caregiver support through our TAG and PAP programs.

 These grants not only provide funding for ocular melanoma research, they also encourage both promising and established researchers to establish and continue successful careers in ophthalmology, ocular oncology, melanoma biology, or a similar field.